Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Deciduous Forest Paths

 A path through a deciduous forest during peak color change is the quintessential fall photo setting.
 Smoke in this context creates a layer between the subject and the background, adding depth to what can otherwise be a flat, busy backdrop.
 The canopy of color above frames the composition, and a smoke plume rising from ground level or held at waist height creates a natural vertical visual element in the frame.
+Look for paths with "tunnels" of trees for the most immersive effect.

 Open Fields with Tree Lines

 Open fields with a colorful tree line in the background give you maximum sky in the frame, which means the smoke plume has room to expand upward and create a dramatic cloud effect.
 The combination of an open foreground, a colorful tree line in the middle distance, and a smoke plume in the foreground creates strong depth in three distinct planes of the composition.
+This is a great location for senior photo sessions where you want a clean, epic look.

 Apple Orchards and Pumpkin Farms